History of fu poetry: Western Han

 Fu achieved its greatest prominence during the early Han dynasty.
 On his way into exile, and upon crossing the Xiang River, Jia Yi wrote a fu named "Lament for Qu Yuan".
-After 3 years in exile, at sunset, an owl flew into his room: the depressed Jia Yi considered this as an omen of his exile soon reaching its miserable end, but only by means of his impending death, as signaled by this avian harbinger of doom; and so, he wrote another and subsequently renowned fu, "The Owl".
-After making these contributions to the Xiaoxiang poetry tradition, Jia Yi nevertheless lived on to be subsequently recalled to court.
-And thus, in terms of the history of the fu genre, Jia Yi's "Owl" was not even his own first fu, being written some 3 years after his "Lament for Qu Yuan" fu.
+After three years of exile, at sunset, an owl flew into his room: the depressed Jia Yi considered this as an omen of his exile soon reaching a miserable end by means of his impending death, as signaled by this avian harbinger of doom, and he wrote another, subsequently renowned fu, "The Owl".
+After making these contributions to the Xiaoxiang poetry tradition, Jia Yi nevertheless lived to be recalled to court.

 Emperor Wu of Han ascended the throne in 141 BC, and his long reign is considered the golden age of "grand fu" (大賦 (dàfù)).
-Emperor Wu summoned famous fu writers to the imperial court in Chang'an, where many of them composed and presented fu to the entire court.
+Emperor Wu summoned famous fu writers to the imperial court in Chang'an, where many of them composed and presented fu to the court.
 The earliest grand fu of Emperor Wu's reign is "Seven Stimuli" (七發 (Qī fā)), by Mei Sheng (枚乘; d.
 140 BC).
-In "Seven Stimuli", Mei Sheng acts as a Warring States-style travelling orator who tries to cure a Chu prince of an illness caused by overindulgence in sensual pleasures by pushing his senses to their limits with his fu descriptions.
+In "Seven Stimuli", Mei Sheng acts as a Warring States-style traveling orator who tries to cure a Chu prince of an illness caused by overindulgence in sensual pleasures by pushing his senses to their limits with his fu descriptions.